 Regular exercise may help reduce the frequency and severity of vasomotor symptoms (hot flashes and night sweats) for many women.
 While individual responses vary, maintaining a consistent exercise routine appears to improve overall symptom management.

 Considerations: Some women experience hot flashes during or immediately after exercise.
 Dress in layers, exercise in cool environments, and stay well-hydrated.
-The long-term benefits outweigh temporary discomfort.
+The long-term benefits outweigh temporary discomfort, and research suggests the symptom-reduction effect typically appears after 8 to 12 weeks of consistent training rather than within the first few sessions.

 Mood Changes and Depression

 Exercise is a powerful mood regulator.
-Studies show regular physical activity reduces symptoms of depression and anxiety during the menopausal transition.
+Evidence suggests regular physical activity is associated with reduced symptoms of depression and anxiety during the menopausal transition.

 Sleep Disruption